 Once there were four such procession ways, starting from different villages around Mount Petersberg.
 However, only the one from Königswinter has remained.

-It begins at the end of Königswinter-city near the L331 country read, the street is named Petersberger Bittweg.
-The road turns into a hiking path and goes steeply up the hill, passing stone crucifixes from the 17th and 18th century all along the way.
+It begins at the end of Königswinter-city near the L331 country road, “Petersberger Bittweg”.
+The street turns into a hiking path and goes steeply up the hill.
+All along the way up, you, pass stone crucifixes from the 17th and 18th century.
 Twelve of the once 14 stations have remained.
 Many of them were made from latite, some older ones have a base made of trachyte.

 Today the Bittweg is mainly a hiking trail, and processions have become rather rare even in the Catholic Rhineland.
-It is hard to imagine how it was back then when people marched up the Bittweg to Mount Petersberg, praying and hoping.
+It is hard to imagine what it was like in times of hardships, when people went up all along the Bittweg to Mount Petersberg, praying and hoping.

 The years that the locals set up these crucifixes correlate with years of wars and plagues in the Rhineland.
 Let us hope that many prayers were answered.